Workplace Accident

 Policy of Accident Investigation

 All safety incidents, including work-related injuries, accidents, regulatory violations, and near misses, will be investigated to determine the root causes.
-Recommendations will be developed and implemented to prevent recurrence of the accident/incident.
+Recommendations will be developed and implemented to prevent the recurrence of the accident/incident.

 Accident Investigation Team